preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/communities/communities-v7/directory/index.rst

 .. image:: communities-icon-v7.png

 You can click the link to go to a community.
-You can search for a community and use the headings "Title", "Template" and "Created Date".
+You can search for a community and use the headings "Title", "Template" and "Created Date" to sort the list.

 The following actions, using the dot menu to the right, are available for a community in the "All" list: